-Being able to engaged with the school community as a photographer and a videographer, has brought me a sense of personal accomplishment and boosted my motivation levels as an artist.
-Photography and videography being my hobby as well as my passion, I have had the opportunity to help the school’s communications department, and also other communal aspects of the school such as photographing and filming sports games, concerts, and other community events.
+Being able to engage with the school community as a photographer and a videographer, has brought me a sense of personal accomplishment and boosted my motivation levels as an artist.
+Photography and videography is my hobby as well as my passion, I have had the opportunity to help the school’s communications department, and also other communal aspects of the school such as photographing and filming sports games, concerts, and other community events.
 Furthermore, I took this as an opportunity to begin experimenting with my freshly sparked passion.
-With the help of a close friend, I worked on my very first short film, filmed, edited, and processed over the course of a few months.
-I had directed, written, filmed, and edited on my own and produced a 6 minute long film.
-Despite the rigorous process of filming, it payed off in the end as my submission to the student film festival resulted me in receiving four different awards.

 4:30 AM, I awaken to the sound of my piercing alarm, dragging my consciousness out of bed.
 The freshly orange sunlight penetrates the curtains, left open on purpose to wake us up at this early hour.
 This was no ordinary school morning.
 This was our fourth attempt at filming a sunrise scene for a short film project.
 In spite of lasting only a few seconds, this scene was arguably the hardest of all, both mentally and physically, although its significance to the story made it worth the effort.